To deny religion, and specifically Christianity—because,

 other.”

-an established religion, or that people of the U.S. are compelled to support any
+an established religion, or that people of the U.S. U.S. America

 Copyright 2012, Trevor Grant Thomas